 Workshops can be scheduled virtually or in an outside location on your school campus.
 Please email email@example.com for more information or to sign up.

-Marcus Amaker is Charleston, South Carolina’s first poet laureate, the Charleston Gaillard Center’s 2019-2020 Artist-in-Residence, and an award-winning graphic designer.
-He’s published seven poetry books and has been mentioned in The New York Times as well as been featured on TEDxCharleston, PBS Newshour, the A&E network, the Huffington Post, Alaska Beyond Magazine, SC Public Radio and many local media outlets.
+Marcus Amaker is Charleston, South Carolina’s first poet laureate, the Charleston Gaillard Center’s Artist-in-Residence, and an Academy of American Poets fellow.
+In addition to poetry, Marcus is an award-winning graphic designer and musician.
+He’s published nine poetry books and has been recognized by NPR, the Kennedy Center, The Washington National Opera, PBS Newshour, and more.
 Learn more about Marcus here.

 Self-Portrait Poems (Grades 9–12)